All of the images and content of on this site are copyrighted of course.

 So where do I stand on the issue of painting the copyrighted characters of the big animation companies such as Disney?
 Good question, and one I get asked a fair bit.

-Well.. we've spoken to Disney and they informed us that they are not persuing muralists on copyright as long as the mural is in somebody's private home.
+Well..
+Years ago I've spoke to Disney and they informed me that they are not persuing muralists on copyright as long as the mural is in somebody's private home.
 So... good.

-I'm not convinced however that the issue will end there, many of their characters are copyrighted, so I half expect them to threaten me with legal action one day, but until they send in the 'heavies' I'm gonna carry on giving kids, and adults, what they want.
+I'm not convinced however that the issue will end there, many of their characters are copyrighted, so I half expect them to send a cease and desist my way one day, but until they send in the 'heavies' I'm gonna carry on giving kids, and adults, what they want.

 I'm not after riches, I don't want to hurt anybody,